jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (7) For the purposes of this section, the buyer of a business, or a part of a business, who assumes at the time of the disposal an obligation to pay an amount of employment income—
   (a) may account for the amount in a way that treats the relevant employee individually or treats the buyer’s employees as a group; and
   (b) must account for the amount in the same way in each relevant income year.

+### EA 5 Income from disposal of original shares under share-lending arrangements
+When this section applies
+(1) This section applies when a person—
+  (a) is a share user under a share-lending arrangement; and (b) derives an amount of income in an income year from the disposal of an original share under the share-lending arrangement to a person other than the share supplier or a person associated with the share supplier; and
+  (c) has a deduction in the following income year (the later income year) for expenditure incurred on acquiring an identical share.
+Allocation of income
+(2) The amount of income derived by the person may be allocated to the later income year.

 ### Subpart EB — Valuation of trading stock (including dealer’s livestock)